Skip to main content

 Please pay attention to the Version and Date.
 Newer versions might sync faster, or slower.

-These are initial syncs of a full node without history expiry.
+These are initial syncs of a node with a stated amount of history expiry.
 For clients that support it, snap sync was used; otherwise, full sync.

 NB: All execution clients need to download state after getting blocks.
 If state isn't "in" yet, your sync is not done.
 This is a heavily disk latency dependent operation, which is why HDD cannot be used for a node.